 Unfortunately, no, we do not offer a trap rental program.

 Dogwood Animal Rescue will pay for all surgical-related charges to residents in the qualifying areas of Stanislau County if they pertain to the spay or neuter.
 This may include pregnancy termination, in-heat fees, or cryptorchid fees.
-In addition, the county animal shelter has donated rabies vaccines for this program, allowing all animals to be updated with a rabies shot if they require one.
 Post-operative pain medication is always included for every owned pet at Valley Pet Care.

 There is a $2 hazardous waste disposal fee assessed per animal to comply with state law.
 Any other non-spay/neuter-related charges will also be the responsibility of the owner of the animal.
-These extra charges include vaccines other than rabies, nail trims, e-collars, microchips, ear assessments/cleanings, anti-parasitic products, or extra procedures.
-All the above are optional and will be gone over with our pet owners prior to the surgery.
+These extra charges include vaccines, nail trims, e-collars, microchips, ear assessments/cleanings, anti-parasitic products, or extra procedures.
+All the above except the rabies vaccine (if not already current) are optional and will be gone over with our pet owners prior to the surgery.

-$2 per animal.
-This is true for both owned pets and community cats.
+The co-pay amount ($30/$20/$15 based on animal) plus a $2 hazardous waste disposal fee.
 The $2 is to cover the hazardous waste disposal fee assessed per animal that is required by the state.
+Valley Pet Care requires all animals to be current on their rabies vaccines.
+If your pet needs a rabies vaccine we will give that the day of surgery.
+This will increase the cost by $25.
 Any additional products, services, or procedures selected on the day of surgery will be the responsibility of the owner of the animal.

 We have a link at the bottom of this page where you can donate directly to Dogwood Animal Rescue so that they can continue to fund this awesome program in our community.
 Feel free to write a thank you note on a paw print for our bulletin board when you pick up your pet!